-First you'd set up NPM to use Postal Systems private registry for all @postalsys-scoped modules.
+First, you'd set up NPM to use Postal Systems private registry for all @postalsys-scoped modules.

-The easiest way would be to download credentials file from the Registry credentials page, rename the downloaded file as ".npmrc" and store it into your project's root folder.
+The easiest way would be to download the credentials file from the Registry credentials page, rename the downloaded file as ".npmrc" and store it into your project's root folder.

 If you want to set up Postal Systems private registry for your entire account, not just a single project, you can do it with the following npm commands.